gumanthakur/linkedin-skill-assessments-quizzes/microsoft-outlook/microsoft-outlook-quiz.md

 - [ ] Outlook can display only pictures stored in JPG format.
 - [ ] Outlook automatically converts email to HTML.
 - [x] Pictures were prevented from being automatically downloaded.
 User may download if desired.

+You received a message with five attachments and need to save all of them in your Documents folder.
+How can you efficiently accomplish this?

+How can you quickly locate emails with large attachments?

+How can you search for specific text in the body of an email you are editing?